JeffKhons/embedded_systems_project/README.md

 ## 📖 Project Overview

-This project implements the **embedded control system** for a Wall-Climbing Delivery Robot running on a **Raspberry Pi 3B**.
+This project implements the embedded control system for a Wall-Climbing Delivery Robot running on a Raspberry Pi 3B.

-It features a hybrid architecture combining:
+It combines:

-- A **Linux Kernel Driver** for precision motor control
+- A Linux Kernel Driver for precision motor control
-- A **Multi-threaded User Application** for real-time task scheduling
+- A Multi-threaded User Application for real-time scheduling

-### System Capabilities

-- Real-time Motor Control (Kernel + CPU affinity)
-- TCP command handling
-- UDP video streaming
-- AprilTag indoor localization
+- AprilTag-based indoor localization
-- Producer-Consumer concurrency model
+- TCP-based command system

+The system demonstrates RTOS concepts, kernel-level timing, and concurrent network-driven motor control.

 ---

 ## 🏗️ System Architecture

-The software adopts a **Hybrid Architecture (Process + Thread)** design to balance stability and real-time performance.
+The system uses a Hybrid Architecture (Process + Thread):

-- **Process Isolation**
-  The Camera module runs as a separate process to prevent crashes from affecting the main controller.
+- The Camera runs as a separate process (fault isolation)

-- **Thread Synchronization**
-  The Main Controller coordinates Network and Motor threads using mutexes and condition variables.
+- The Main Controller uses multiple threads
+- The Motor thread runs with SCHED_FIFO real-time policy
+- A custom kernel module generates precise GPIO pulses

 ---

-### Architecture Diagram (Mermaid)
+### Architecture Diagram

-> ⚠ GitHub must support Mermaid (it does by default now)

 ```mermaid
 graph TD